Safeguarding Information for Parents

 Our policy outlines our commitment to ensuring the safety and welfare of all students, including measures for preventing radicalisation, safer recruitment, and continuous staff training.
 New City College plays a crucial role in protecting students from the risks of extremism and radicalisation, in accordance with the Counter-Terrorism and Security Act 2015.

 We urge you to familiarise yourself with our Safeguarding and Prevent Policy, and to reach out to us with any questions or concerns you may have.
-Please read our college-wide safeguarding and prevent policy here.
+Please read our college-wide safeguarding and prevent policy on the following page.

 Out of Hours Support